-Referral hires have greater job satisfaction and stay longer at companies – 46% stay over 1 year, 45% over 2 years and 47% over 3 years.
+Referral hires have greater job satisfaction and stay long at companies – 46% stay over 1 year, 45% over 2 years and 47% over 3 years.

-Hiring through you’re A-Players networks will increase your chances of hiring better personnel, shorten the logistics recruitment process, and for the most part have more satisfied employees and as a result, employees that stay longer with the company.
+Hiring through your A-Players networks will increase your chances of hiring better personnel, shorten the logistics recruitment process, and for the most part lead to more satisfied employees who, as a result, stay longer with the company.

 Define an Internal Hiring Process

-The next step is to outline an effective hiring process that is simple, but personalized to the core of who your company is.
+The next step is to outline an effective hiring process that is simple but tailored to align with the core of who your company is.